 - Major-General James B. McPherson’s Seventeenth Corps made up the right column as it advanced toward Raymond, about 15 miles west of Jackson.

 - Major-General William T. Sherman’s Fifteenth Corps made up the center column and was moving out of Grand Gulf, behind McClernand and McPherson.

-Lieutenant General John C. Pemberton, commanding the Confederate Department of Mississippi and East Louisiana, still believed that Grant’s primary target was the Jackson & Vicksburg Railroad where it crossed the Big Black River.
-As such, he directed Major General William W. Loring to defend that point with 20,000 Confederates.
-Pemberton did not know that Grant intended to move east of Loring and cut the supply line between Vicksburg and the state capital of Jackson.
+Lieutenant-General John C. Pemberton, commanding the Confederate Department of Mississippi and East Louisiana, still believed that Grant’s primary target was the Jackson & Vicksburg Railroad where it crossed the Big Black River.
+As such, he directed Major-General William W. Loring to defend that point with 20,000 Confederates.
+Pemberton did not know that Grant intended to move east of Loring to cut the railroad.

 By 1:30 p.m., elements of McPherson’s other two divisions had come up to reinforce Logan, along with 22 guns.
 Logan attacked again and broke the Confederate right.
 Gregg, now realizing he was outnumbered three-to-one, began slowly pulling back through Raymond around 2 p.m.

 The Federals sustained 442 casualties (66 killed, 339 wounded, and 37 missing).
 The Confederates lost 514 (72 killed, 252 wounded, and 190 missing), of which 345 came from the 7th Texas and 3rd Tennessee regiments alone.
 Gregg withdrew to Jackson, where Confederate reinforcements were arriving.